capeexplain/cape/README.md

 ## Explaining Outliers

 To explain an aggregation outlier use `capexplain explain [OPTIONS]`.

-# Technical Background

-## Aggregate Regression Patterns

-## Explanations

 # Links

 Cape is developed by researchers at Illinois Institute of Technology and Duke University.
-For more information and publications see the Cape project page [TODO](TODO)
+For more information and publications see the Cape project page [http://www.cs.iit.edu/~dbgroup/projects/cape.html](http://www.cs.iit.edu/~dbgroup/projects/cape.html).